-BUSINESS OF THE 2024 ANNUAL MEETING OF STOCKHOLDERS
+BUSINESS OF THE 2025 ANNUAL MEETING OF STOCKHOLDERS

-Proposal 1: Election of Twelve Directors for Terms Expiring in 2025.
+Proposal 1: Election of 13 Directors for Terms Expiring in 2026.
 The Board recommends a vote FOR each of the nominees.
-The twelve individuals will be elected as directors if the number of votes cast favoring such nominee's election exceeds the number of votes cast opposing that nominee's election.
+The thirteen individuals will be elected as directors if the number of votes cast favoring such nominee's election exceeds the number of votes cast opposing that nominee's election.
 Presuming a quorum is present, shares not voted, whether by broker non-vote, abstention, or otherwise, have no effect on the outcome of this matter.

-Proposal 2: Ratification of Deloitte & Touche LLP as Independent Auditors for 2024.
+Proposal 2: Ratification of Deloitte & Touche LLP as Independent Auditors for 2025.
 The Board recommends a vote FOR this proposal.
 Ratification of the independent auditors requires the affirmative vote of a majority of the votes cast.
 Presuming a quorum is present, shares not voted, whether by abstention or otherwise, have no effect on the outcome of this matter.

-Proposal 3: Advisory Vote to Approve Compensation of the Named Executive Officers, Commonly Referred to as a "Say-on-
+Proposal 3: Advisory Vote to Approve Compensation of the Named Executive Officers, Commonly Referred to as a "Say-on-Pay" Vote.

-Pay" Vote.
 The Board recommends a vote FOR this proposal.
 Approval, on a non-binding, advisory basis, of the compensation of the NEOs requires the affirmative vote of a majority of the votes cast.
 Presuming a quorum is present, shares not voted, whether by broker non-vote, abstention, or otherwise, have no effect on the outcome of this matter.
 Because your vote is advisory, it will not be binding on the Board or the Company.
 However, the Compensation Committee will review the voting results and take them into consideration when making future compensation decisions.

-Proposal 4: Amendment of our Restated Articles of Incorporation to increase the Number of Authorized Shares of Common Stock.
-The Board recommends a vote FOR this proposal.
-The affirmative vote of a majority of the outstanding shares of our common stock is needed to approve the amendment to the Restated Articles.
-Proxies submitted without direction pursuant to this solicitation will be voted FOR approval of the amendment.
-Shares not voted, whether by abstention, or otherwise, will have the effect of votes against this matter.
+Proposal 4: Amendments of our Restated Articles of Incorporation to eliminate supermajority voting requirements The Board recommends a vote FOR this proposal.
+The affirmative vote of 80% of the outstanding shares of our common stock is needed to approve the amendments to the Restated Articles.
+Shares not voted, whether by broker non-vote, abstention, or otherwise, will have the effect of votes against this matter.